maarten-pennings/howto/ArduinoLibraryNaming/ArduinoLibraryNaming.md

 ### `name` usage in `library.properties`

-The first place where a `name` is used is in the `library.properties` file nmely in the `depends` section.
+The first place where a `name` is used is in the `library.properties` file namely in the `depends` section.
 The line has the form

 ```text
 depends=name1,name2,name3